langchain-ai/langsmith-sdk/README.md

-# LangChainPlus Client SDKs
+# LangSmith Client SDKs

-This repository contains the Python and Javascript clients for interacting with the [LangChainPlus platform](https://www.langchain.plus/).
+This repository contains `BaseTracer` schemas used in LangChain as well as the Python and Javascript clients for interacting with the [LangSmith platform](https://www.langchain.plus/).

-LangChainPlus helps you and your team develop and evaluate language models and intelligent agents.
-It works with any LLM Application, including a seamless integration with the [LangChain Python](https://github.com/hwchase17/langchain) and [LangChain JS](https://github.com/hwchase17/langchainjs) open source libraries.
+LangSmith helps you and your team debug, evaluate, and monitor your language models and intelligent agents.
+It works with any LLM Application, including a native integration with the [LangChain Python](https://github.com/hwchase17/langchain) and [LangChain JS](https://github.com/hwchase17/langchainjs) open source libraries.

-LangChainPlus is developed and maintained by [LangChain](https://langchain.com/), the company behind the LangChain framework.
+LangSmith is developed and maintained by [LangChain](https://langchain.com/), the company behind the LangChain framework.

+⚠️ The SDK and LangSmith platofrm is still in early beta and continuously evolving!

 ## Quick Start